-Effective November 4, 2014, Andrea Bertram-Mueller transferred to the Board as an Associate Governmental Program Analyst in the Enforcement Program.
-She will serve as a part-time Probation Case Analyst in the Criminal Conviction & Probation Unit.
+Effective November 4, 2014, Andrea Bertram-Mueller transferred to the Board as an Associate Governmental Program Analyst_in the Enforcement Program's Criminal Conviction & Probation Unit.

 Effective December 2, 2014, Valarie Enloe transferred to the Board as a Management Services Technician in the Licensing Unit.
-She will process applications for the examination eligibility applications.

-Portia Hillman has been appointed to the Board as an Office Assistant in the Administration Unit.
-She will provide front office clerical support.
+Effective December 19, 2014, Portia Hillman was appointed to the Board as an Office Assistant in the Administration Unit.

-Effective January 19, 2015, Michael Mina was appointed to the Board as an Office Technician in the Enforcement Program.
-He will provide support to the Criminal Conviction & Probation Unit.
+Effective January 19, 2015, Michael Mina was appointed to the Board as an Office Technician in the Enforcement Program's Criminal Conviction & Probation Unit.